waph-team14/waph-teamproject/README.md

 #### Contributions:
 1. Rohith Koppula, 5 commits, 4 hours, contributed in generating editProfile, view profile pages and wireframes for project layout and edited the README.md.
 2. Phani Gopaluni, 8 commits, 4 hours, contributed in generating database-data.sql and generated architecture and ER diagrams and editing README.md
-3. Member 3, x commits, y hours, contributed in xxx
+3. Sravan Kumar, 4 commits, 4 hours, contributed in creating login form, registration form and as well as forget password form with csrf validations and little styling to the forms.
 4. Jaswanth Bollepalli, 5 commits, 3 hours, contributed in editing README.md file and performing specific task